Climate and Average Weather Year Round in Texas City Texas, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Texas City varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Texas City is June, with an average of 11.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 41% on September 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Texas City experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Texas City.
-The most rain falls during the 31 days centered around September 7, with an average total accumulation of 4.9 inches.
+The month with the most rain in Texas City is September, with an average rainfall of 4.8 inches.

 Texas City experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.6 months, from March 28 to November 16, during which time the comfort level is muggy, oppressive, or miserable at least 28% of the time.
-The muggiest day of the year is July 21, with muggy conditions 100% of the time.
+The month with the most muggy days in Texas City is July, with 30.8 days that are muggy or worse.

 The average hourly wind speed in Texas City experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 8.2 months, from October 3 to June 10, with average wind speeds of more than 9.9 miles per hour.
-The windiest day of the year is April 3, with an average hourly wind speed of 11.7 miles per hour.
+The windiest month of the year in Texas City is April, with an average hourly wind speed of 11.6 miles per hour.

 The calmer time of year lasts for 3.8 months, from June 10 to October 3.
-The calmest day of the year is August 15, with an average hourly wind speed of 8.1 miles per hour.
+The calmest month of the year in Texas City is August, with an average hourly wind speed of 8.2 miles per hour.

 The predominant average hourly wind direction in Texas City varies throughout the year.